ssloy/ssloy.github.io/docs/tinyrenderer/textures.md

 ### Curved geometry

-In Phong reflection model, if we fix the light direction and the camera, the estimate of light intensity depends only on the normal vector to the surface.
+In the Phong reflection model, if the light direction and camera are fixed, the estimated light intensity depends only on the normal vector at the surface.
+In our previous implementation, the surface was composed of flat triangles, meaning each triangle had a single constant normal vector.
+The result was a very faceted look.

-Since last time we have drawn a collection of (flat) triangles, the normal vector is constant per triangle, thus producing a very faceted look.
-How can we produce smoother renderings?
-The answer is to get more data.
+So, how can we achieve smoother renderings?
+The answer: provide more data.

-Naively, we could define a really fine mesh, where each triangle would be smaller than a pixel on the screen, but it is very costly, it would be better to find a cheaper way.
+One naïve approach would be to define an extremely fine mesh, so fine that each triangle is smaller than a pixel on screen.
+While this would produce smooth results, it is computationally very expensive.
+A cheaper, smarter method is preferable.

-Do you recall the exercise of [drawing straight line segments](bresenham.md)?
-Given two points $P_0$ and $P_1$, we can define the point $P(t)$ as follows:
+Do you recall the exercise on [drawing straight line segments](bresenham.md)?
+Given two points $P_0$ and $P_1$, we can interpolate between them:

 $$
 P(t)= (1-t)\ P_0 + t\ P_1
 $$

-Then we can vary the parameter $t$ between 0 and 1, thus sweeping the segment.
+We vary the parameter $t$ between 0 and 1, thus sweeping the segment.
-Here is a python implementation for those who want to re-test it:
+Here is a small Python implementation for those who want to experiment again:

 ??? example "straight.py"
     ```py linenums="1" hl_lines="5"
     --8<-- "textures/straight.py"
     ```

-And the expected output:
+Expected output:

 ![](textures/straight.png)

-In fact, this approach is nothing else as the [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) between two known points $P_0$ and $P_1$.
-The word "linear" means that $P(t)$ is a linear function of $t$, i.e. it is a polynomial of order 1.
+This process is simply [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) between $P_0$ and $P_1$.
+“Linear” means that $P(t)$ is a polynomial of order 1.

-But what happens if we increase the order of the interpolating polynomial?
+But what if we use a higher-order polynomial?
 For example, we can redefine $P(t)$ as follows:

 $$
 P(t)= (1-t)^3\ P_0 + 3(1-t)^2 t\ P_1 + 3(1-t) t^2\ P_2 + t^3\ P_3
 $$

-Here I have fixed four control points $P_0$, $P_1$, $P_2$ and $P_3$.
-The point $P(t)$ is a cubic function of the parameter $t$.
+Here we have four control points $P_0, P_1, P_2, P_3$.
+Now $P(t)$ is a cubic function of $t$.
+As $t$ varies from 0 to 1, the point sweeps out a curve, not a straight line.
+This is the principle of [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve), widely used in [computer-aided design](https://en.wikipedia.org/wiki/Computer-aided_design).

-Just as before, we can vary the parameter $t$ between 0 and 1, and evaluate $P(t)$ for every $t$.
-Here is a python implementation and the corresponding illustration:
+Python implementation and visualization:

 ??? example "bezier.py"
     ```py linenums="1" hl_lines="8"